dawki river

 The nearest airport is in Shillong.
 But if you are flying from Delhi or Bangalore or any other big town in India, you will find the best price flights to Guwahati.
 So I suggest you book a flight to Guwahati airport.

 Guwahati to Shillong is only a 2 hours journey.
-You can rent a motorcycle, book a bus or a taxi and travel from Guwahati to Shillong even at 12 midnight.
-So yea, book a flight to Guwahati save yourself some money.
-For cheapest flight deals check out CheapOair.
+You can rent a motorcycle, book a bus or a taxi and travel from Guwahati to Shillong even at midnight.
+So yeah, book a flight to Guwahati and save yourself some money.
+For the cheapest flight deals check out CheapOair.

 By Train

 Since Meghalaya has no trains, the nearest train station is, again, Guwahati railway station.
-As soon as you come out of the train station in Guwahati, you find readily available taxis (shared and private both) and buses that go to Shillong.
-A bus costs about 200 Rupees and shared-taxi costs about 350.
+As soon as you come out of the train station in Guwahati, you find readily available taxis (shared and private) and buses that go to Shillong.
+A bus costs about 200 Rupees and a shared taxi costs about 350.

 Shillong to Dawki